dmsc/fastbasic/compiler/USAGE.md

 - The compiler calls the `CA65` assembler to produce an object file.

 - The compiler calls the `LD65` linker to join the object file with the runtime library, generating the `XEX`, `ROM` or `BIN` depending on the target.

+- To search the target, syntax, libraries and other tools, the compiler searches in the installation path and in the path in the `FASTBASIC_HOME` environment variable.

 Advanced Usage